-defined test point at the interface between the terminal equipment and the end of the group link
+defined test point at the interface between the terminal equipment and the end of the group link a) These sections are composed of one or more group sections.

 • a centre (e.g. a repeater station) where there is a defined test point and points at which through-group filters, equalizers, etc., are inserted